SennaLabs/tech-standard/Developer/development/code standard/mobile/README.md

 - System Architecture

-  we used mvp as System Architecture to loosely coupled between each module as below
+  we used MVP as System Architecture to loosely coupled between each module as below

    - Model